AsaEkengren/sitetest/_posts/2020-03-10-idiacanthus.md

     image_path: /assets/images/idiacanthus/wurlitzer18.jpg
 ---
 # Introduction
 I played drums and composed with Idiacanthus, a promising instrumental, progressive rock project formed in Madrid, Spain, in 2018.
-After diligently composing a truly unique sound and set of songs for nearly three years, the COVID-19 pandemic unfortunately resulted in the studio recording being cancelled and the group disbanding.
+Composed a set of songs for nearly three years, but the COVID-19 pandemic unfortunately resulted in the studio recording being cancelled and the group disbanding.

 ## Lineup
 **Asa Ekengren** -:drum: Drums